Eastern Libyan forces damaged civilian airport in western Libya: U.N.

 The conflict is part of chaos gripping Libya since the toppling of Muammar Gaddafi in 2011.

-Reporting by Ulf Laessing; editing by Diane Craft
+Reporting by Ahmed Elumami and Ulf Laessing; editing by Diane Craft